This section aims at presenting some systems and pointers to documentation. It may help you addressing particular problems reported by users.

 The Heirloom Project provides some variants of traditional implementations of Unix utilities.

-Darwin is also known as Mac OS X. Beware that the file system can be case-preserving, but case insensitive.
-This can cause nasty problems, since for instance the installation attempt for a package having an INSTALL file can result in ‘make install’ report that nothing was to be done!
+By default the file system will be case insensitive, albeit case preserving.
+This can cause nasty problems: for instance, the installation attempt for a package having an INSTALL file can result in ‘make install’ reporting that nothing is to be done!

 QNX is a realtime operating system running on Intel architecture meant to be scalable from the small embedded systems to the hundred processor super-computer.
-It claims to be Posix certified.
 More information is available on the QNX home page.

 Officially this was called the “Seventh Edition” of “the UNIX time-sharing system” but we use the more-common name “Unix version 7”.
 Documentation is available in the Unix Seventh Edition Manual.
 Previous versions of Unix are called “Unix version 6”, etc., but they were not as widely used.